JIofreedom/web_crawler_of_stock_market_year/README.md

+# Python web crawler project of Taiwan stock market.

-# This is a Python web crawler project of Taiwan stock market.
+This is a Python web crawler project of Taiwan stock market.

 1. First input is the No. of the Taiwan stock No.  Ex:2330 for TSMC please enter 2330.

 2. Second input is the year you want to see for the stock.
 Ex: For 2020 please enter 2020.